From 13 May 2021 we will be holding services at St James on Thursdays at 11am as a trial for the next few months. All are welcome.

 An acre of land was given by Mr Britton Jones, licensee of the Sir William Wallace Inn, for ‘a school and for the celebration of Divine Worship according to the Rites and Ceremonies of the United Church of England and Ireland and for a place of burial’.
 The foundation stone was laid on 12 October 1844 and the building opened just six months later on 15 April 1845.
 The first Rector was the Rev’d William Stackhouse of Perth.
 At various times St James’ has been attached to the parishes of St Leonards, St John’s Launceston, and Launceston South.
-Launceston South merged with the parish of Holy Trinity Launceston at the beginning of 2019 and St James’ continues to serve the needs of the local community with a small congregation meeting twice a month (first and third Sundays of each month) at 11.00am.
+Launceston South merged with the parish of Holy Trinity Launceston at the beginning of 2019 and St James’ continues to serve the needs of the local community with a small congregation meeting on Thursdays at 11.00am.

 The church and grounds are maintained by volunteers and we invite you to become part of this network.

-Services are held on the first and third Sundays of each month at 11.00am.
+Services at St James’ are held on Thursdays at 11.00am (except public holidays).
 Whenever possible, the service is Holy Communion following the Second Order in A Prayer Book for Australia 1995.
 When no ordained minister is available, a lay reader conducts Morning Prayer.
 As in every Anglican service, there is a clear emphasis on hearing God's word in the Bible readings, and grappling with its meaning and significance in Bible focused sermons.
 Joining in Holy Communion is a regular reminder that we gather in the name of Jesus Christ, who gave his life for our sins.
-We usually share in Morning Tea at the conclusion.

-Christmas Services are held at Holy Trinity.
+Christmas and Easter Services are generally held for the whole parish at Holy Trinity.
 Times can be found here.

 The baptism of a child can be a very significant social event for families, and parents request baptism because they are eager to do the very best for their children.
 We ask parents to take time to properly understand what baptism means, so that the words expressed in the service are meant from the heart.